Frequently Asked Questions

 Total Payment: PYC requests that the total cost of camp be paid before arrival to help speed up the check-in process.

 4. How much should I put in my child's store account?

-We recommend a total of $20.
+The average is between $20 and $30 on a campers store account.
 Remember, as a thank you for registering, we will give your child $10, so anything you add will go on top of that. $20 easily covers buying snacks and leaves some left over to purchase a few larger items.
 Parents will have the opportunity to go through our camp store when they pick up their children on Friday, so additional purchases can be made then.
 Note: Penn-York Camp will refund unspent camp store money but will not refund the $10 credit given by the camp.

 Preparing For Camp: